IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 (Rewrite this to use OpenShift not IKS)

-n this exercise, we will show how to deploy the sample insurance quote application built in Exercise 2 to OpenShift using Appsody.
+In this exercise, we will show how to deploy the sample insurance quote application built in Exercise 2 to OpenShift using Appsody.
 Appsody is an open source project that provides the following tools you can use to build cloud-native applications:

 When you have completed this exercise, you will understand how to